A248/CitieSworld/Convention.md

 If a nether claim fails ratification, it may be proposed as a pass-through claim, in which case players must be able to pass through from any x or z direction.
 Thus the landlord can choose either layout:
 *SEE FILE images/nether_claims_passthrough.png*
 (where the lines represent passages at least one block wide to pass through) or any layout approved (on a case-by-case basis) by a majority of the Court.

+### Request Backups

+Players with this permission may request backups:
+ * When a backup is requested, whichever player is responsible for the hosting (i.e., digital storage) of the world, known as the backup creator, must create a backup of the world and share it with the requesting player.
+ * If the requesting player claims the backup has not been shared, the backup creator must share it over Google Drive.

 ### Call Court Discussions